Strengthened and Faster Linear Approximation to Joint Chance Constraints with Wasserstein Ambiguity

-\ABSTRACT{Many real-world decision-making problems in energy systems, transportation, and finance have uncertain parameters in their constraints.
-Wasserstein distributionally robust joint chance constraints (WDRJCC) offer a promising solution by explicitly guaranteeing the probability of the simultaneous satisfaction of multiple constraints in a robust manner.
-WDRJCC are computationally demanding, and although manageable for small problems, practical applications often demand more tractable approaches---especially for large-scale and complex problems, such as power system unit commitment problems and multilevel problems with chance constraints in lower levels.
-To address this, this paper proposes a novel inner-approximation for a specific type of WDRJCC, namely WDRJCC with right-hand-side uncertainties (RHS-WDRJCC).
-Motivated by the strengthening process that leads to a faster but still exact mixed-integer reformulation to RHS-WDRJCC, we propose a Strengthened and Faster Linear Approximation (SFLA) by strengthening an existing convex inner-approximation that is equivalent to the worst-case conditional value-at-risk (W-CVaR) method under specific hyperparameters.
+\ABSTRACT{Many real-world decision-making problems in energy systems, transportation, and finance have uncertain parameters in constraints.
+Wasserstein distributionally robust joint chance constraints (WDRJCC) offer a promising solution by explicitly guaranteeing the probability of the simultaneous satisfaction of multiple constraints.
+However, WDRJCC are computationally demanding, and practical applications often require more tractable approaches, especially for large-scale and complex problems such as power system unit commitment problems and multilevel problems with chance constraints in lower levels.
+To address this, this paper proposes a novel convex inner-approximation for WDRJCC with right-hand-side uncertainties (RHS-WDRJCC).
+Motivated by the strengthening process that leads to a faster but still exact mixed-integer reformulation, we propose a Strengthened and Faster Linear Approximation (SFLA) by strengthening an existing convex inner-approximation.
 This strengthening process reduces the number of constraints and tightens the feasible region for ancillary variables, leading to significant computational speedup.
+We prove that the proposed SFLA does not introduce additional conservativeness and can even be less conservative compared to common approximations such as W-CVaR.
+We then extend the proposed SFLA to robustness maximization, a decision-making paradigm that can be more interpretable, where the risk level and the Wasserstein radius are determined by maximizing solution robustness subject to a utility degradation limit.
+We discuss the connection between risk minimization and radius maximization as two formulations of robustness maximization, and show the advantage of radius maximization.

-Despite the tightening, we prove that the proposed SFLA does not introduce additional conservativeness and can even lead to less conservativeness.
-The significance and superiority of the proposed SFLA are numerically validated in two important real-world problems.
-In a power system unit commitment problem, the proposed SFLA achieves up to $10\times$ and on average $3.8\times$ computational speedup compared to the strengthened and exact mixed-integer reformulation in finding comparable high-quality feasible solutions.
-In a bilevel strategic bidding problem where the exact reformulation is not applicable due to non-convexity, we show that the proposed SFLA can lead to $90\times$ speedup compared to existing convex approximation methods such as W-CVaR. }
+In power system unit commitment, the proposed SFLA achieves up to $10\times$ and on average $3.8\times$ computational speedup compared to the strengthened and exact mixed-integer reformulation in finding comparable high-quality solutions.
+In a bilevel strategic bidding problem where the exact reformulation is not applicable due to non-convexity, the proposed SFLA can lead to $90\times$ speedup compared to existing convex approximation methods including W-CVaR.
+In robustness maximization, the proposed SFLA demonstrated over $100\times$ speedup than other convex-approximations.}